Ahmedmelenany/End-To-End-React-NodeJS-Project/README.md

 # Application Guide

-This guide explains how to test the application locally and how to build a Docker image for it.
+This guide explains how to test the application overall and demonstrate its setup and everything about it.

 ---
+## The project content

+- Installing two-node Kubernetes cluster using the kubeadm way and configured containerd as a container runtime.
+- Automating infrastruce configuration with Ansible Roles.
+- Writing a Docker file and k8s manifests files needed for the project.
+- Complete CI/CD pipeline for building, testing and deploying the application in two environment.
+- Using Nginx as a Reverse proxy and configured it to forward the traffic to the application.
+- Using Prometheus and Grafana for monitoring and logging the application.

 ## 📦 Prerequisites